OliverOakley/project_two/README.md

     * How they are configured is defined by the Playbook and /ansible/roles.
 See 'Ansible' below for more information.
 5. Deploy - Deploys the application.
     * It secure copies the docker-compose.yaml file from master-machine to manager-machine.
-    * It then SSHs into the manager machine as the Jenkins user and deploys the swarm stack.
+    * It then SSHs into the manager-machine as the Jenkins user and deploys the Swarm stack.

 The commands for these 5 Jenkinsfile stages are run from scripts, stored within the scripts folder.
 This is so any issues with stages of the Pipeline can be solved by editing the scripts rather than the Jenkinsfile itself.